US Fulbright Logo

 Award Profile

-Up to 4 grants are available for students who would like to conduct independent research and/or to study in all fields in Taiwan during academic year 2024-2025.
+Up to 4 grants are available to students who would like to conduct independent research projects, The competition is open to all fields.
 Please see "Candidate Profile" for a description of the award categories.

 During the 10-month grant period, grantees can broaden their professional, scientific, and artistic skills.